Updated: 9/12/2017 | Photo Cred: (1)

 Yet as Christians, we project these misconceptions of what a Christian should look, talk, and act like.
 These legalistic type and their keyboard warriors decided to call out John Givez for the way he lives his life and the way he goes about impacting the culture.
 So John Givez wrote a response letter to answer his skeptics.
 Then after reading the letter, I talked to my friend Jeremiah about legalism which led to a discussion on movies and music.

 We talked about how we feel convicted by certain things that the other is not convicted to such an extreme degree.
 For instance, my friend is not comfortable watching an R-rated movie usually, but I on the other hand don’t mind depending on why it is rated R. Then when it comes to music we are again at opposite ends of the spectrum, but the positions are reversed.
 I cannot listen to music with foul language, but my friend is a lot more open to it then I am which is fine.
-I mean I have no place to call out my friend for listening to music with foul language, while I watch movies with foul language.
+I mean, I have no place to call out my friend for listening to music with foul language, if I watch movies with foul language.
 Right?